majguo/java-on-azure-samples/quarkus/quarkus-blog.md

 # Communication between microservices in Azure Spring Apps and Azure Container Apps

-In this tutorial, you deploy two microservices, one is a back-end application running in Azure Spring Apps (ASA), the other is a front-end application running in Azure Container Apps (ACA) and makes a direct service call to the API exposed by the back-end application.
+In this tutorial, you deploy two microservices, one is a back-end application running in Azure Spring Apps (ASA), the other is a front-end application running in Azure Container Apps (ACA) which makes a direct service call to the API exposed by the back-end application.

 ## Deploy the back-end application in Azure Spring Apps